-In addition to financial contributions, The Nashville Food Project welcomes in-kind donations of food items that can be used as ingredients in healthy meals.
-Our emphasis is on offering the freshest, most nutritious meals possible to those we serve.
-As such, we’d love fresh produce from your garden or farm, or perhaps even excess food from licensed caterers, we’d love to connect with you!
+In addition to financial contributions, The Nashville Food Project welcomes in-kind donations of food items that can be used as ingredients in nutrtious meals.
+Whether you’d like to share fresh produce from your garden or excess food from licensed caterers, we’d love to connect with you!

 When you’re ready to donate, please provide us with as much information as possible so we can plan how the items will fit into our menus.
 Consider answering the questions below, then contact Food Donations Coordinator David Frease at email@example.com or (615) 460-0172 to coordinate.
 Thank you!

 Food Donation Guide